Hualing Nieh Engle: Career

 In 1976, to honor their role in promoting exchange among international artists, 300 writers advanced the Engles for the Nobel Peace Prize.
 The pair was officially nominated by US Ambassador at Large W. Averell Harriman.
 In 1979 they coordinated a "Chinese Weekend," one of the first encounters between writers from mainland China, Taiwan, Hong Kong, and the diaspora after 1949.

 Nieh Engle continued as the director of the International Writing Program (IWP) after Engle's retirement in 1977.
-She retired in 1988, and currently serves as a member of the IWP Advisory Board.
+She retired in 1988, and subsequently served as a member of the IWP Advisory Board.
 She was also a member of the panel of judges for the prestigious Asiaweek Short Story Competition.

 At the University of Iowa, she was co-director of the Translation Workshop from 1975 to 1988.
-She has received several honorary doctorates as well as an award for Distinguished Service to the Arts from the State of Iowa and the National Association of Governors in 1982.
+She received several honorary doctorates as well as an award for Distinguished Service to the Arts from the State of Iowa and the National Association of Governors in 1982.
 The Chinese magazine Asia Weekly named her novel Sang ch'ing yu t'ao hung (Mulberry and Peach) as one of the top 100 Chinese novels of the 20th century.

-Alongside her administrative and editorial work, Nieh Engle has maintained an active literary career.
+Alongside her administrative and editorial work, Nieh Engle maintained an active literary career.
 She is the author of more than two dozen books, written in Chinese and widely translated, including novels, essay collections, collections of stories, translations, and edited works.
 These include Mulberry and Peach, which, in its English translation (Mulberry and Peach: Two Women of China), won an American Book Award in 1990; Thirty Years Later (San shih nien hou); Black, the Most Beautiful Color (Hei she, he she, tsui mei li ti yen she); and People in the Twentieth Century (Jen tsai erh shih shih chi).
 Her most recent novel in Chinese, Far Away, a River (Qian shan wai, shui chang liu), depicts one of the themes that are often reflected in her novels: the search for identity and roots.
 Her memoir, Images of Three Lives, a picture-essay book, chronicles her experiences in China, Taiwan and the United States.

+Death

+Nieh Engle died on in Iowa City, Iowa, on 21 October 2024, at the age of 99.